caefisica/web-main/SECURITY.md

 ### How to Report

-To report a security issue, please email us at david@caefisica.com and include the word "[SEGURIDAD]: " at the beginning of the subject line.
-For example: "[SEGURIDAD]: Double escaping".
+To report a security issue, please email us at david@caefisica.com and include the word "`[SEGURIDAD]: `" at the beginning of the subject line.
+For example: "`[SEGURIDAD]: Double escaping`".
 A member of our team may request additional information or guidance on your finding.

 ### Information to Include